JamesrPrince/jamesrprince/README.md

 ### Hi there, I am Prince Machiko Chisenga - aka [James Prince] 👋

-## I'm a Developer, Information Technology Associate and Physics Teacher!
+## I'm a Developer and Information Technology Associate!
 - 🔭 I’m currently working on simplifying [IT infrastructures] for small businesses
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other web developers and content creators